-From early in development, infants are equipped with the ability to actively acquire information and modulate their learning on the basis of their own exploratory drives (Begus et al., 2014, 2018).
+From early in development, infants are equipped with the ability to actively acquire information and modulate their learning on the basis of their own exploratory drives (Begus, Gliga, & Southgate, 2014; Begus & Southgate, 2018).
 Thus, individual biases in information prioritization might associate with alternative seeking profiles.
-Under this hypothesis, we predicted higher visual seeking in those infants whose VEP responses (i.e. P1 peak amplitude) were stronger than expected based on their theta amplitude, thus attributing stronger weight to incoming relative to ongoing information processing.
+Under this hypothesis, we predicted higher visual seeking in those infants whose VEP responses (i.e., P1 peak amplitude) were stronger than expected based on their theta amplitude, thus attributing stronger weight to incoming relative to ongoing information processing.
 Evidence from our study confirmed this hypothesis.
-Infants rated as 'high visual seekers' exhibited an increase in P1 peak amplitude from bin 2 to 3 greater than that predicted by the concurrent decrease in frontal theta oscillatory amplitude (with the opposite occurring in infants rated as 'low visual seekers').
-This result suggests that a bias towards incoming stimulation characterized the sensory behaviour of high seeking infants.
+Infants rated as "high visual seekers" exhibited an increase in P1 peak amplitude from bin 2 to 3 greater than that predicted by the concurrent decrease in frontal theta oscillatory amplitude (with the opposite occurring in infants rated as "low visual seekers").
+This result suggests that a bias toward incoming stimulation characterized the sensory behavior of high seeking infants.
 At the same degree of information uptake, high seeking infants (but not low seeking infants) were more readily disengaging from ongoing stimulation to orient to incoming input.

-Our study made use of the ITSP to capture parent-reported visual sensory seeking profiles in 10 and 16-month-old infants.
-Interestingly, among the four items contributing to the ITSP visual sensory seeking score, the item that at both time points explained the highest proportion of variance in the EEG measures was item 20, which asks if the child prefers fast-paced, brightly coloured TV shows.
+Our study made use of the ITSP to capture parent-reported visual sensory seeking profiles at 10 and 16 months.
+Interestingly, among the four items contributing to the ITSP visual sensory seeking score, the item that at both time points explained the highest proportion of variance in the EEG measures was item 20, which asks if the child prefers fast-paced, brightly colored TV shows.
 This item maximally captures infants seeking of novel visual stimulation.
-Further, the strength of the association between item 20 and the EEG measures increased from the 10 to 16 months - a result which might be consequent to the larger sample size (i.e. fewer parents rated this question as non-applicable and thus the sample answering this question was larger at 16 months).
-Having replicated the associations with ITSP at 16 months also gives us confidence that we are capturing a stable and reliably reported trait.
+Further, the strength of the association

+FIGURE 6 Scatter plot illustrating the association between the ITSP visual seeking scores at 10 months and the residuals of a regression with the theta modulation index as predictor and the P1 modulation index as outcome.
+Infants whose P1 modulation index was higher than predicted by theta amplitude change were rated as "high visual seekers."
+Infants whose P1 modulation index was lower than predicted by theta amplitude change were rated as "low visual seekers."
+Note that the range for the y axis starts at zero for ease of visualization between item 20 and the EEG measures increased from the 10 to 16 months-a result which might be consequent to the larger sample size (i.e., fewer parents rated this question as non-applicable and thus the sample answering this question was larger at 16 months).
+Having replicated the associations with the ITSP at 16 months also gives us confidence that we are capturing a stable and reliably reported trait.

 The associations between task performance and infants' seeking found in our study were specific to the visual modality.
 Individual differences in disengaging from ongoing stimulation to orient to incoming input did not associate with infants' seeking scores averaged across modalities.
-One reason behind this result might be the poor reliability of the seeking quadrant observed for some of the ITSP sensory modalities (i.e. Cronbach's $\alpha$ at 10 months [auditory] = 0.231; [tactile] = 0.439; [vestibular] = 0.450; at 16 months [auditory] = 0.465; [tactile] = 0.680; [vestibular] = 0.587).
+One reason behind this result might be the poor reliability of the seeking quadrant observed for some of the ITSP sensory modalities (i.e., Cronbach's α at 10 months [auditory] = 0.231; [tactile] = 0.439; [vestibular] = 0.450; at 16 months [auditory] = 0.465; [tactile] = 0.680; [vestibular] = 0.587).
 Further, our experimental paradigm was designed to capture a trade-off in the allocation of attentional resources in the visual modality.
 Therefore, it comes to no surprise that task-related differences were only explaining alternative visual seeking profiles.
-However, we expect similar principles to apply to other sensory modalities (Frost et al., 2015).
+However, we expect similar principles to apply to other sensory modalities (Frost, Armstrong, Siegelman, & Christiansen, 2015).
 Future studies should capitalize on our task and apply adapted versions to the investigation of the auditory or tactile modalities.